tmr08c/tmr08c.github.io/content/blog/pattern-matching-empty-list/index.md

+---
+title: "Pattern Matching Empty Maps with Elixir"
+date: "2021-11-28T07:01:13.265Z"
+categories: ["elixir"]
+---

-Unlike lists, using an empty map in pattern matching does not only match empty lists.
+Unlike lists, using an empty map in pattern matching does not only match empty maps, but will match any size list.

 ```ex
 > [] = [1,2,3]